 - Instagram, which can feature promotional posts and stories in both image and video formats.

-- Twitter, which shows ads as Tweets.
+- Twitter, which shows ads that look like normal Tweets.

 - LinkedIn, which shows ads as promoted posts.

 For each network, you can choose the target audience to which you’d like your nonprofit’s ads to be shown.

 The process of purchasing these ads varies depending on the social network that you’re using.
 Let’s consider Facebook Ads as an example.
 The platform allows you to choose the objective you want to accomplish with the ads, create a custom audience to target, define where you’d like ads to appear (ex: Facebook, Instagram, Messenger), set the budget you’d like to spend per day or over the entire course of the campaign, and choose which of six formats you’d like to use for the layout of your ads.

 Sponsored retargeting describes ads that are purchased by an organization or business that sponsors your nonprofit.